-As Benjamin Franklin said, ‘nothing is certain except death and taxes.
+As Benjamin Franklin said, ‘Nothing is certain except death and taxes.
 ‘This is still true today.
-In spite of how traumatic losing a loved one may be, taxes need to be paid.
+Despite how traumatic losing a loved one may be, taxes need to be paid.

-During this difficult time, the last thing you want to do is deal with a deceased person’s estate.
+During this challenging time, the last thing you want to do is deal with a deceased person’s estate.
 It almost seems as if you are relegating the dead to mere objects.

 Estate administration involves the management of a person’s assets and affairs after their death.
 This includes identifying, valuing, and distributing the deceased person’s assets, paying debts and taxes, and transferring property to the designated beneficiaries or heirs.

 The process of probating and administering an estate can be time-consuming and complex.
 While Georgia estate law offers a more affordable alternative, it can be overbearing and confusing.